krrishnakumarkp75/Pytorch-Citiscape-Dataset-viewer/README.md

 # A  PyTorch  Data Loader for cityscapes-dataset
-# cityscapes-dataset contains three main folder thats of interest  for any beginner to experiment with, but have used minimal code for loading the dataset
+# cityscapes-dataset contains three main folder thats of interest  for any beginner to experiment with, but here we have used minimal code for loading the dataset

-import torch
+1 import pytorch
-import numpy as np